egoist/vanilla-javascript/README.md

 # vanilla-javascript

+You just wrote some awesome vanilla JavaScript code?
+Feel free to add it and send PR to me.
+The toc below is generated with [doctoc](https://github.com/thlorenz/doctoc).

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->